ootsby/CKS-E/README.md

 **General**

+In case you can't find the download link, it's here: https://github.com/ootsby/CKS-E/releases.
+Finding the link or reading this far is the first test of alpha participation.
+Congrats.

 This is an alpha.
 That means it's mostly working but not a finished release.
 I'm putting it out for user testing and feedback.
 So:

 * Do expect some issues and rough edges.